 What is a Deed of Trust?

-Although similar in name, a deed of trust is something entirely different to a trust deed.
+Although similar in name, a deed of trust is something entirely different from a Trust Deed.
 A deed of trust is an important document (governed by The Trustee Act 2000) in which trustees are appointed to hold the property for beneficiaries.

 A Deed of Trust can be used to state how a property is owned.